 Aaron Betsky graduated from Yale University (1979) with a BA in History, the Arts and Letters and received his Masters of Architecture from Yale School of Architecture (1983).

-He is the author of What is Modernism?; The United Nations Building; and At Home in Sprawl: Selected Essays on Architecture.
+He is the author of Architecture Matters (Thames & Hudson, 2017); Making it Modern: The History of Modernism in Architecture of Design (Actar, 2016); At Home in Sprawl: Selected Essays on Architecture (RMIT Univ Press, 2012), Out There.
+Architecture Beyond Building: 11th International Architecture Exhibition La Biennale di Venezia (Marsilio, 2008) and Violated perfection: Architecture and the Fragmentation of the Modern (Rizzoli, 1990).
 He has also written for The New York Times, Metropolitan Home, Domus, and Artforum.
-He has written treatises on aesthetics, psychology and human sexuality as they pertain to aspects of architecture, and is one of the main contributors to a spatial interpretation of Queer theory.
+He has written treatises on aesthetics, psychology and human sexuality as they pertain to aspects of architecture.
+He is one of the main contributors to a spatial interpretation of queer theory.

 He is an honorary member of the British Institute of Architects (2004) and has won an award from the American Institute of Architects (2001).

 Aaron Betsky was a member of the Global LafargeHolcim Awards jury in 2012.